SirDaniell/fin-dash-buddy/README.md

 * **Gemini** — My structured thinker
 * **:D** — For vibes

-You all helped shape this.
+You all helped shape this!
+You are welcome for contributorsip , relax as I set up the pipeline

 ---